astronomer/docs/software/install-airgapped.md

 ## Step 14: Configure the database {#configure-the-database}

-Astronomer requires a central Postgres database that acts as the backend for Astronomer's Houston API and will host individual metadata databases for all Airflow Deployments spun up on the platform.
+Astronomer requires a central Postgres database that acts as the backend for Astronomer's Houston API and hosts individual metadata databases for all Deployments created on the platform.

 :::info